Dibido/WoR-CareRobot/vision/agv_parser/README.md

 ## Pre-condition:
 No data is being received from the AGV.
 ## Post-condition:
-An AGV message is received through the terminal in the following format : "#S#[value]", example : "#S#0.22573".
+A AGV message is received through the terminal in the following format : "#S#[value]", example : "#S#0.22573".
-An AGVSpeed message is then output on the /sensor/agv topic.
+The Message has been parsed and published on the /sensor/agv topic.
 ## Known issues
 * The serial handler is a blocking while loop, could be changed to an asynchronous version with callbacks.
 * The program crashes when the given serial port is not connected.